AJUBA

-Protein ajuba is a protein that in humans is encoded by the JUB gene.
+LIM domain-containing protein ajuba (or ajuba for short) is a protein that in humans is encoded by the AJUBA gene (previously JUB).

 Function

-JUB proteins contribute to cell fate determination and regulate cell proliferation and differentiation.
-Plays an important role in regulation of the kinase activity of AURKA/Aurora-A for mitotic commitment.
+Ajuba contributes to cell fate determination and regulates cell proliferation and differentiation.
+It plays an important role in the regulation of the kinase activity of AURKA/Aurora-A for mitotic commitment.

 Interactions

-JUB (gene) has been shown to interact with Stratifin and SLC1A2.
+Ajuba has been shown to interact with Stratifin and SLC1A2.

+Name

+The protein was first discovered in mice, and named "ajuba" after the Urdu word for "curiosity".